SWE4103-Team1/StudentTrackingSystem/README.md

     Installation information can be found at the [pypi package listing](https://pypi.org/project/mysqlclient/).
 On arch-linux, it was as simple as:
     `yay -S mysql`.

+2. First, ensure you create and activate a Python virtual environment in this project's root:

+    ```bash
+    python -m venv venv        # create
+    source ./venv/bin/activate # activate
+    ```

+    activate scripts exist for various shells

+3. All *pip* dependencies are listed in the `requirements.txt` file, and can be installed with:

+    ```bash
+    pip install -r requirements.txt